AntoniaNicoara/Project_DataAnalysis/README.md

 ## Purpose
 My purpose was to identify trends, disparities, and potential patterns in the provision and access to various levels of education across different regions of the country.
 For this project, I applied principal component analysis and factor analysis techniques.

+## Credits
+This project was developed by Nicoara Antonia-Elena.